Nicotine Pouch Brands: The Complete Guide to Every Brand Worth Knowing in 2026

 Key Takeaways:

-- ZYN dominates the U.S. market, but at least six other nicotine pouch brands compete for shelf space
+- ZYN controls ~66% of U.S. nicotine pouch sales; at least five other brands compete for the remaining shelf space

 The Major Nicotine Pouch Brands in the U.S.